1MahdiR/100-days-of-code/log.md

 **Today's Progress**: Completed 'job-list box UI'

 **Thoughts:** As usual... some struggles with CSS.
 I hope that I can finish this project by tomorrow.

+### Day 9: Sep 29, 2022

+**Today's Progress**: Completed 'job-list rendering based on filter'

+**Thoughts:** I finished the 'job filter app' project.
+The implemention of filtering the data was a bit confusing but finally I did it and finished the project.